-To get to Sóller by car you must take the Ma-11, the national road that connects Palma with Sóller, and cross the tunnel or drive up and down the mountain.
+To get there by car you have to take the Ma-11, the national road that connects Palma de Mallorca with Sóller, and cross the tunnel or go up and down the mountain.
 You choose your adventure.

-The option of getting to Sóller by taxi can be a bit expensive depending on where you are at the moment on the island, so we recommend that you always check the fares before setting off.
+The option of arriving by taxi can be expensive depending on where you are at the time on the island, so we recommend that you always check the fares before you set off.
 Here you have all the information about how taxis work on the island.

 Cycling in Sóller

-You also have the option of cycling to Sóller, but you must bear in mind that you cannot cross the Sóller tunnel by bike because it is forbidden.
+You also have the option of cycling to Sóller, but you must bear in mind that you will not be able to cross the tunnel by bike because it is forbidden.
 You will have to cycle up the mountain before the valley that precedes Sóller and then ride down.
 It is advisable to be a regular cyclist, as the ascent of this route has gradients of up to 6%, which are difficult for untrained cyclists.

-You can also reach Sóller by bicycle from the north of the island: Pollença, Alcudia, Lluc and the marshes of Gorg Blau and Cubér, crossing the Monnáber Tunnel to finally reach the valley of Sóller.
+You could also get there by bike from the north of the island: Pollença, Alcudia, Lluc and the marshes of Gorg Blau and Cubér, crossing the Monnáber Tunnel to finally reach the valley.